-Based on the limited available information for trimethyl borate, these chemicals are not likely to be skin irritants.
+Based on the limited available information for trimethyl borate (CAS No. 121-43-7), these chemicals are not likely to be skin irritants.

 In a non-guideline study, NZW rabbits (3/sex) were treated with trimethyl borate on intact and abraded skin (3 each) for 24 hours under occlusive conditions.
-Observations continued for 72 hours after removal of application.
-Individual scores were not provided although a mean score for erythema and oedema based on observations at 24 and 72 hours was 0.5 (REACH n.d.-b)
+Observations continued for 72 hours after removal.
+Individual scores were not provided although a mean score for erythema and oedema based on observations at 24 and 72 hours was 0.5 (REACH n.d.-b).

 In a non-guideline study, 5 albino rabbits were treated with trimethyl borate.
-The substance was applied to intact skin (uncovered) for a period of 24 hours.
-Observations during the 24 hours determined that trimethyl borate is not irritating to the skin (REACH n.d.-b).
+The chemical was applied to intact skin (uncovered) for a period of 24 hours.
+Observations continued for 24 hours after removal of application.
+Irritation was not observed (REACH n.d.-b).